Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 As one of the largest stem cell/bone marrow transplant centers in the world, we have the clinical volume and expertise to evaluate multiple approaches to improve transplant outcomes.
 Our robust research enterprise is focused on several key areas:

 While advances have been made, there is more work to be done.
-Our program currently offers more than 15 clinical trials for stem cell/bone marrow transplant patients, many of which are available only at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC).
-Key
+Our program currently offers more than 15 clinical trials for stem cell/bone marrow transplant patients, many of which are available only at Dana-Farber Brigham Cancer Center.

 Dana-Farber is one of the world's leading research and treatment centers for acute and chronic GvHD, a challenging complication of allogeneic HSCT that can impact both quality of life and survival.
 Our scientists made the groundbreaking discovery of the